BayesianModelingandComputationInPython/BookCode_Edition1/_sources/markdown/chp_09.md

 In American history there is this folk idea of \"asking for your neighbors for a cup of sugar\", convenient for the times when you run out.
-For statistician the equivalent is Sample surveys, also known as polling.
+For statistician the equivalent is sample surveys, also known as polling.
 The typical motivation of polling is to estimate a population parameter, $Y$, using a finite number of observations.
 Sample surveys also can include covariates, for example age, gender, nationality, to